gummipunkt/signalcow/README.md

     sudo ufw enable
     sudo ufw status
     ```
 *   **Production Builds:** Always use production builds for your frontend and backend services for better performance and security.
+Run in /frontend `npx build`.
 *   **Database Service:** If your backend depends on a database, ensure the database service (e.g., `postgresql.service`) is started before your backend.
 You can add it to the `After=` and `Wants=` directives in your `backend.service` file:
     ```systemd
     [Unit]